VineshThota/VineshThota/README.md

 ## 🌐 Let’s Connect

-If you’re building something meaningful — especially in AI or product — I’m always up for a conversation.
+If you’re building something meaningful, especially in AI or product, I’m always up for a conversation.

 Here’s the easiest place to reach me:
 **https://www.linkedin.com/in/vinesh-thota/**